Introduction

 Incremental saving with async crawls

-When using async crawling, you might want to save results incrementally sa they come in:
+When using async crawling, you might want to save results incrementally as they come in:

 import time